-To help employers fulfil all of their responsibilities and ensure workers know exactly how to keep themselves and others safe, we've put together this comprehensive guide to manual lifting.
-It explains everything from what is classed as manual handling to the ways you can reduce how much manual handling your work requires.
+To help employers fulfil all of their responsibilities and ensure workers know exactly how to keep themselves and others safe, we’ve put together this comprehensive guide to manual lifting.
+It explains everything from what is classed as manual handling to the ways you can reduce how much manual handling your work requires and reducing the chances of manual handling injuries.
 Read on to learn more.

 Essentially, if any of your work involves moving loads without the help of equipment, this is considered to be manual handling.
 It’s also worth noting that the term “load” isn’t limited to inanimate objects: it can include people and animals, too.

 Regularly lifting, carrying, or supporting loads without the help of specialist equipment is a common cause of manual handling injuries.
 In fact, according to Unison, one in three accidents at work are caused by manual handling, and stats from the Health and Safety Executive (HSE) show that lifting and handling are responsible for 22% of all non-fatal injuries to UK employees.

 It’s not just acute trauma caused by accidents that employers and staff need to prevent, either: the frequent lifting and carrying of heavy objects can also cause the gradual and cumulative deterioration of the musculoskeletal system over time.
 So, it’s important that employers take steps to protect their staff, and workers ensure they’re always working in the safest way possible.